-Again, the issue over how long this happened --10 I mean, Professor Berry was obviously under the 11 12 impression that there was two days between the operation 13 and death, which is why I queried it in the first place.
-But at the same time, I think the clinical evidence and 14 15 the fact that people actually saw the [loss of sound] 16 pulsate, the kidney appeared to become pink, I think 17 some blood must have perfused through the kidney at that 18 point.
+Again, the issue over how long this happened - I mean, Professor Berry was obviously under the impression that there was two days between the operation and death, which is why I queried it in the first place.
+But at the same time, I think the clinical evidence and the fact that people actually saw the [loss of sound] pulsate, the kidney appeared to become pink, I think some blood must have perfused through the kidney at that point.

 What I'm unclear about is what stage after that the perfusion became sub-optimal or even stopped, and whether it was during -- I mean, after all, the operation isn't a single moment in time, it's a four-hour procedure.
 Whether during that period something happened or immediately after the procedure was finished.
-My view is that in terms of an operation being complete and now you go away with a kidney that is functioning, I don't think so.
-I don't think that kidney ever had any meaningful function by the time the whole transplantation procedure was complete.
+My view is that in terms of an operation

-5 THE CHAIRMAN: Thank you.

-6 A. After it was complete.

-7 MS ANYADIKE-DANES: Thank you.
-Just to clarify one point.
-8 When you produced your first report, you said you had 9 not taken into consideration the damage that you were seeing could include damage that the kidney had already 10 sustained through its long ischaemic time.
-So you took 11 12 all the damage together and took a view in your 13 professional judgment as to what that meant in terms of 14 when that kidney ceased to have an adequate blood 15 supply.
-And the question that I wanted to raise with you is, now that you know that some of that damage might 16 17 actually have happened before transplant and so the damage that could have resulted from the -- let's 18 call -- it the inadequate blood supply, it's a slightly 19 different damage than you had originally thought.
-Does 20 21 that affect at all your view of when you thought the kidney or think the kidney infarcted?
-22 long ischaemic time.
-Now, I wasn't aware of that when I wrote the report.
-But in actual fact my report is probably still correct.
-There was some damage before the kidney was actually transplanted and more damaged subsequently.
-But it would have an effect on what that kidney looked like under the microscope 24 hours after the transplantation.

-A. I think when I talk about damage occurring at the time of transplantation or maybe before, I think some of the damage did occur before and it was the result of the
+- being complete and now you go away with a kidney that is - functioning, I don't think so.
+I don't think that - 3 kidney ever had any meaningful function by the time the - 4 whole transplantation procedure was complete. - 5 THE CHAIRMAN: Thank you. - 6 A. After it was complete. - 7 MS ANYADIKE-DANES: Thank you.
+Just to clarify one point. - 8 When you produced your first report, you said you had - 9 not taken into consideration the damage that you were - seeing could include damage that the kidney had already - 11 sustained through its long ischaemic time.
+So you took - 12 all the damage together and took a view in your - 13 professional judgment as to what that meant in terms of - 14 when that kidney ceased to have an adequate blood - supply.
+And the question that I wanted to raise with - 16 you is, now that you know that some of that damage might - 17 actually have happened before transplant and so the - damage that could have resulted from the -- let's - 19 call -- it the inadequate blood supply, it's a slightly - 20 different damage than you had originally thought.
+Does - 21 that affect at all your view of when you thought the - 22 kidney or think the kidney infarcted? - 23 A. I think when I talk about damage occurring at the time - of transplantation or maybe before, I think some of the - 25 damage did occur before and it was the result of the